jgoodyear/fsto/README.md

 <pre><code>mvn camel:run</code></pre>

-When launching you should see something imilar to this:
+When launching you should see something similar to this:

 <pre>
 <code>